chai-py/cpnt201-lab-3/README.md

 ## PLACES OF INTEREST

 1. Banff in Alberta
-2. Jasper
+2. Jasper in Alberta
 3. Niagara Falls
 4. CN TOWER
 5. NOTRE-DAM-BASSILICA
 6. Vancouver Island
 7. Montreal
 8. Royal Ontario Museum in Toronto

 ## Foods in Canada